brazilianscriptguy/Windows-SysAdmin-ProSuite/Core-ScriptLibrary/Nuget-Package-Publisher/README.md

       <tr>
         <td><strong>Generate-NuGet-Package.ps1</strong></td>
         <td>
-          A PowerShell script that automates the creation and publication of NuGet packages.
+          Automates the creation and publication of NuGet packages.
 It features a GUI for configuring package settings, validates package integrity, and publishes to GitHub Packages with logging and reporting capabilities.
         </td>
       </tr>
     </tbody>